lemon24/reader/docs/install.rst

 Install reader
 --------------

-Use the following command to install reader:
+Use the following command to install reader, along with its required dependencies:

 .. code-block:: bash

     pip install reader

-reader should now be installed, along with its required dependencies.

 Optional dependencies